DIYODEmag/DIYsplay/README.md

 The DIYsplay library, by default, uses this hardware serial line to talk to the DIYsplay.
 This works absolutely fine, however bear in mind that any serial commands received or sent on that line will be shared with the DIYsplay.
 You may see some weird characters in the Serial console when a DIYsplay function is called.
 You may also inadvertently send a valid command to the DIYsplay, causing unexpected behaviour.

-*Bottom Line: If you're planning to use the hardware Serial line for anything important, you should use the DIYsplay on a different line.* You can do this if your board has an additional HardwareSerial line like on the Arduino Mega, or use a library like ```AltSoftSerial.h``` or ```SoftwareSerial.h``` as described [below](#custom-pinouts).
+*Bottom Line: If you're planning to use the hardware Serial line for anything important, you should use the DIYsplay on a different line.* You can do this if your board has additional HardwareSerial lines like on the Arduino Mega, or use a library like ```AltSoftSerial.h``` or ```SoftwareSerial.h``` as described [below](#custom-pinouts).

 ## Advanced Usage